 - For a tabernacle was constructed, in which the first room had both the lampstand and the table, and also the consecrated bread; that room is called the ‘Holy Place‘

-- Then behind the second veil was a tabernacle room which is called the ‘Holy of Holies’,
+- Then behind the second veil was a tabernacle room, being called the ‘Holy of Holies’,

-- having the golden altar of incense and the Ark of the Covenant, which has been covered with gold on all sides, in which was the gold jar holding the manna, and the staff of Aaron which budded, and the tablets of the covenant.
+- having the golden altar of incense and the Ark of the Covenant *covered with gold on all sides, in which was the golden jar holding the manna, and the staff of Aaron which budded, and the tablets of the covenant.

-- And with these things having been constructed, the priests indeed enter into the first tabernacle room all through the year when performing the sacred services.
+- And with these things *constructed this way, the priests indeed enter into the first tabernacle room all through the year when performing the sacred services.

-- which is a parable for the season that *is present, in which both gifts and sacrifices are offered, though not being able to perfect the conscience of the man who ministers.
+- which is a parable for the *present season in which both gifts and sacrifices are offered, though not being able to perfect the conscience of the man ministering.

-- It’s only in foods, and drinks, and various washings, and fleshly ordinances until the season of reformation is put into place.
+- It’s only in foods, and drinks, and various washings, and fleshly ordinances until the season of reformation being put into place.